ljstaib/news-analyzer/README.md

   - Pdfplumber
 - Chose module you want to use and implement uploader and Ingester
 - For storage, use a folder.
 No need for cloud storage.
 - For extracted text, store the data in files.
 No database yet.
-This will be phase 3. (?)
 - Due Date 2/28/2021.
 It is strict this time because we want to use the database concept and implement other modules.

 - First Deliverable:  Due Date: **3/1/2021**